Amir-Ahammed/Linux-Essential-Notebook/Nginx_Server.md

     * Reload Nginx:
       ```bash
       sudo systemctl reload nginx
+    * Soft Reload (Server will not disconnect) its best practice to use soft reload
+      ```bash
+      sudo nginx -s reload

 3. **Enable HTTPS with SSL/TLS** -
 Install a free SSL certificate using Let's Encrypt: